FawziYassine/Genomic-Data-Science-Project-Brain-Development-RNA-seq/README.md

 # Genomic Data Science Project: Brain Ddevelopment through RNA-seq

-In this [project](https://www.coursera.org/learn/genomic-data-science-project) I will replicate part of  the data analysis of the RNA-seq experiment conducted in ([Jaffe et al., 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/)).
+In this [project](https://www.coursera.org/learn/genomic-data-science-project) I will replicate the data analysis of the RNA-seq experiment conducted in ([Jaffe et al., 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4281298/)).

 The aim of this experiment is to study the development of the human brain across the lifespan.
 The data generated measured gene expression from different individuals across the human lifespan.
 The authors studied 6 different age groups: fetal (<0 years), infant (0-1 years), child (1-10 years), adolescent (10-20 years), adult (20-50 years) and old, (50+ years), and each age group had 6 indiividuals.
 They were looking for genes that showed patterns of expression that changed between the 6 age groups.